toniher/terraform-aws-computation/README.md

 ## TODO

+* Fuse Mounting of S3 not always working
 * Change S3 permissions to only the ones defined
 	* for_each for permission (ideally only to the matching EC2)
 * Allow read-only S3 input buckets blocks